gjbunyea/internet-class-experiments/protocol_activity/smtp_activity/README.txt

 	These lines are regex that whitelist the target email destination and block everything else.

+(6)  Change the listening port as desired.
+For example, to have Postfix listen on tcp port 10025 in lieu of the default port 25,
+	edit the /etc/postfix/master.cf file.
+There should be a bunch of lines starting with "smpt".
+Look for this one:

+		smtp      inet  n       -       y       -       -       smtpd

+	It is typically the first uncommented line in the file.
+Change the "smpt" to the desired port number:

+		10025     inet  n       -       y       -       -       smtpd

+	This line specifies when to run the smptd service -- i.e., when traffic is received on port 10025 from the internet (inet).

-(6)  Have Postfix reload the edited configuration file(s):  "sudo postfix reload"
+(7)  Have Postfix reload the edited configuration file(s):  "sudo postfix reload"

-(7)  Test and use etc.  Check logfiles for errors (see below).
+(8)  Test and use etc.  Check logfiles for errors (see below).

 ----------